nxp-imx/armnn-imx/delegate/samples/README.md

 The following example demonstrates a sample project using a TF Lite Interpreter delegating workloads to the Arm NN framework.

-1) Activate the Yocto SDK environment on your host machine for cross-compiling (make sure that TensorFlow Lite and Arm NN are installed): source <yocto_sdk_install_dir>/environment-setup-aarch64-poky-linux
+1) Activate the Yocto SDK environment on your host machine for cross-compiling (make sure that tensorflow-lite-dev and armnn-dev packages are installed in the SDK, they should be there by default when building the SDK), e.g.: source <yocto_sdk_install_dir>/environment-setup-cortexa53-crypto-poky-linux

-2) Download code from: https://source.codeaurora.org/external/imx/armnn-imx/tree/delegate/samples?h=lf-5.10.52-2.1.0 and cross-compile using:
+2) Source code should be available in the aarch64 sysroot directory, e.g. <yocto_sdk_install_dir>/sysroots/cortexa53-crypto-poky-linux/usr/bin/armnn-21.02/delegate.
+Cross-compile using:
 $CXX -o armnn_delegate_example armnn_delegate_example.cpp -larmnn -larmnnDelegate -ltensorflow-lite

-3) Copy armnn_delegate_example to your board and execute, the output should look similar to the following:
+3) Copy armnn_delegate_example to your board and run it, the output should look similar to the following:

 ```
 root@imx8mpevk:~# ./armnn_delegate_example